jharwell/rcppsw/docs/CONTRIBUTING.md

 - `ER_NREPORT` - Disable reporting entirely (both debug printing and logging).
 [Default=undefined]

+Some additional make targets that may be of interest:

+- `format-all` - Run the clang formatter on the repository, using the linking `.clang-format` in the root of the repo.

+- `check-all` - Run ALL enabled static checkers on the repository.
+If the repository using modules/cmake subprojects, you can also run it on a per-module basis.
+This runs the following sub-targets, which can also be run individually:

+    - `cppcheck-all` - Runs cppcheck on the repository.

+    - `cppcheck-<module_name>` - Runs cppcheck on the specified module within the repository, if applicable.

+    - `static-check-all` - Runs the clang static checker on the repository.

+    - `static-check-<module_name>` - Runs the clang static checker on the specified module within the repository, if applicable.

+    - `tidy-check-all` - Runs the clang-tidy checker on the repository.

+    - `tidy-check-<module>` - Runs the clang-tidy checker on the specified module with the repository.

 The cmake config supports the following compilers: `g++, clang++, icpc`; any one can be selected as the `CMAKE_CXX_COMPILER`, and the correct compile options will be populated.

+The `project-local.cmake` file that each repository uses has all project-specific bits in it, so that the rest of the cmake framework can be reused as is.
+Within it, the following variables can be set to affect
+configuration:

+- `set(${target}_CHECK_LANGUAGE "value")`

+  This should be specified BEFORE any subdirectories, external projects, etc. are specified. `${target}` is a variable handed to the project local file specifying the name of the executable/library to create.

+  - `"value"` can be either "C" or "C++", and defines the language that the different checkers will use for checking the project.

+  - `set(${target}_HAS_RECURSIVE_DIRS VALUE)`

+    Controls whether or not the project has smaller modules/sub projects within it, that each have their own CMakeLists.txt and can be compiled/checked/etc independently of each other and the main project.

+    - `VALUE` can be either YES or NO.

 ## Directory layout

 - `src/` - All `.cpp` files live under here.